wendell1101/Online-Booking-System/README.md

 2. run composer install
 3. import the sql file
 4. move the entire folder to htdocs
+5. rename the entire folder to online-booking-system
-5. open the browser and view the project
+6. open the browser and view the project